coodyme/notes/react/what-is-a-react-hook.md

 ##  What is a React Hook

-React Hooks are simple JavaScript functions that we can use to isolate the reusable part from a function components.
+React Hooks are simple JavaScript functions that we can use to isolate the reusable part from functional components.

 - Hooks can be stateful and can manage side-effects
 - React provides a bunch of standard in-built hooks